 Certificates.
 Teleport uses SSH certificates to authenticate nodes and users within a cluster.
 Teleport does not allow public key or password-based SSH authentication.

 Dynamic Configuration.
 Nearly everything in Teleport can be configured via the configuration file,

 /etc/teleport.yamlby default.
 But some settings can be changed at runtime, by modifying the cluster state (eg., creating user roles or connecting to trusted clusters).
 These operations are called 'dynamic configuration'.

 Teleport supports two types of user accounts:

 - External users are users stored elsewhere else within an organization.
-Examples include Github, Active Directory (AD), LDAP server, OpenID/OAuth2 endpoint or behind SAML.
+Examples include Github, Active Directory (AD) or any identity store with an OpenID/OAuth2 or SAML endpoint.